-Related Requirements 0 - 12 credits

-Foreign language through the intermediate level or its equivalent is required.\ The foreign language requirement may be satisfied by one of the following:
+Related Requirements 0 - 12 credits Foreign language through the intermediate level or its equivalent nt is required.
+The foreign language requirement may be satisfied by one of the e following: 1. satisfactory completion of course work through the 202 2-level 2. satisfactory score on the Foreign Language Placement Test 2 a capito of 4 or E on the Advanced Discoment ETC Even ination

-- 1. satisfactory completion of course work through the 202-level - 2. satisfactory score on the Foreign Language Placement Test - 3. a score of 4 or 5 on the Advanced Placement ETS Examination
+3. a score of 4 or 5 on the Advanced Placement ETS Examination

-\(Notes: Geneseo offers Spanish, French, and German through the 202 level each year.
+(Notes: Geneseo offers Spanish, French, and German through the 202 level each year.
 Other languages are offered through the 202 level when demand is sufficient.
 Consult Department of Languages and Literatures listings.
 Additional advanced foreign language study, whether at Geneseo or overseas, is strongly encouraged for International Relations majors.)